Successful appearance at the Global Goals Forum

 Important contribution to food security through innovation and application advice worldwide

-Alexa Hergenröther, Head of the Operating Unit Europe+ and Managing Director of K+S Minerals and Agriculture GmbH (at the time of the event Managing Director of K+S KALI GmbH), made a clear statement in the high-level panel discussion on "Multilateralism in the crisis: What does this mean for Agenda 2030?".
+Alexa Hergenröther, former Head of the Operating Unit Europe+ and Managing Director of K+S Minerals and Agriculture GmbH (at the time of the event Managing Director of K+S KALI GmbH), made a clear statement in the high-level panel discussion on "Multilateralism in the crisis: What does this mean for Agenda 2030?".
 “Against the background of changing economic systems, the old principle of ‘more people = more prosperity = more fertilizer’ no longer works in this way today.
 We at K+S KALI recognized this at an early stage and are already making an important contribution to food security today through application advice and innovative approaches".
 Hergenröther does not see the implementation of Sustainable Development Goals (SDGs) in companies without conflicting goals.
 She demands a holistic discussion of thematic interrelationships, for example with regard to climate and water protection.

 Booth on sustainability, innovation and the SDGs